Improved Direct Product Theorems for Randomized Query Complexity

-We also prove new DPTs for relation problems (for which direct \emph{sum} theorems were proved recently by Jain, Klauck, and Santha~\cite{JKS}), learning tasks, search problems, and errorless heuristics, as well as a DPT in which decision tree \emph{size}, rather than depth, is the resource of interest.
-A DPT for decision tree size was shown previously in~\cite{IRW}, which gave an `ideal' success probability decay $p' = p^k$, but in the case where the size is not allowed to scale with $k$, i.e., the setting $T' = T$.
+We also prove new DPTs for relations (for which direct \emph{sum} theorems were proved recently by \cite{JKS}), learning tasks, search problems, and errorless heuristics.
+Deterministic query algorithms can be equivalently viewed as \emph{decision trees}, and we also prove a DPT for decision trees in which decision tree \emph{size}, rather than depth (i.e., number of queries), is the resource of interest.
+Impagliazzo, Raz, and Wigderson~\cite{IRW} gave a DPT for decision tree size with ``ideal'' success probability decay $p' = p^k$, but in the case where the size is not allowed to scale with $k$, i.e., the setting $T' = T$.
 By contrast, in our DPT, the success probability decays as $p^{\Omega(k)} = (1 - \eps)^{\Omega(k)}$, while the size bound $T'$ scales as $T^{\Omega(\eps k)}$.

-Finally, we give a further generalization of our DPTs, in which the $k$ objects being queried are dynamic entities rather than static strings.
+Finally, we give a further generalization of our DPTs, in which the $k$ objects being queried are \emph{dynamic entities} rather than static strings---that is, the answers to current queries may depend on past queries.
+DPTs for dynamic interaction have been proved before \cite{MPR07}, but only for the case in which the number of queries to each entity is fixed in advance.
+(This is analogous to Shaltiel's result for ``fair'' algorithms.)
+We further discuss the relation to past work on dynamic interaction in Section~\ref{generalsec}.

-In order to ease notation, in this paper we discuss only DPTs for total functions, but our results apply to partial functions (functions with a restricted domain) as well; the proofs are the same.
+In order to ease notation, in this paper we discuss only DPTs for total functions, but our results apply to partial functions, that is, functions with a restricted domain; the proofs are the same.
 Similarly, our theorems and proofs carry over without change to handle non-Boolean input alphabets, as well as heterogeneous query costs.
-Taken as a whole, our results provide a fairly complete picture of the `direct product phenomenon' for randomized query complexity (although there may be room for improvement in some of our bounds).
+Taken as a whole, our results provide a fairly complete picture of the ``direct product phenomenon'' for randomized query complexity, although there may still be room for improvement in some of our bounds.
 We hope this work may also help lead to a better understanding of the direct product problem in other, richer computational models.